Baloch people: Talpur period

 Talpur was a Baloch dynasty that originated in the modern-day Sindh region of Pakistan.
 The Talpur ruled the Sindh until British conquest of Sindh in 1843.
 The Talpur Baloch were a prominent Baloch tribe that rose to power in Sindh during the late 18th century and established their rule.
 The Battle of Miani (1843), took place near Hyderabad, Baloch forces under the last Talpur ruler Amir Nasir Khan Talpur defeated by the East India Company led by Charles Napier.

 Modern era

 For centuries, Balochistan was governed autonomously and local Baloch chieftains ruled Balochistan.

 Balochistan in 1789, which included the Kalat Khanate and the states under its rule.

-From 1666 Balochistan was continuously under the control of the Khanate of Kalat and ruled by confederacy of Baloch tribes, until the occupation of Balochistan by the British in 1839.